Landlord Liability in a Personal Injury Property Accident

 Property Owner Liability

 It is crucial that you revise your rental agreement for any clauses that attempt to shield the landlord from liability after a premises liability accident.
 However, the inclusion of such language is not enough to protect a landlord from liability, especially when they were negligent regarding their legally mandated duty of care.
-Regardless of such exclusionary clauses, a renter is still entitled to file premises liability claim in the event of an injury.
+Regardless of such exclusionary clauses, a renter is still entitled to file a premises liability claim in the event of an injury.

 Property owners or managers cannot completely shield themselves from liability by purchasing premises liability insurance or by delegating the important task of maintaining their property in safe conditions.
 A property owner or manager is always responsible for the safety of their premises, even if they delegate maintenance tasks to an employee or hire an independent party who is then found guilty of negligence.